 To learn more about what is expected of you as mentor/mentee, please go here.

 A bibliography of supporting materials can be found here.

-Kate Wenger of Chatham University and Carroll Wilkinson of West Virginia University are fostering this effort.
-They will match people and/or seek people who ask for a particular type of mentoring.
+The organizers will match people and/or seek people who ask for a particular type of mentoring.
 If you have any questions, please don’t hesitate to contact them: